 7.02 Place of meetings.
 Meetings of the Board shall be held at the principal office of the Foundation or at any such other place as chosen by a majority of the Board.

-7.03 Board Meetings.
+7.03 Business meeting.
 Regular Board meetings shall be held at least twice each calendar year.
 Special meetings may be called as needed to conduct the Foundation’s business.
-The Chair or the Executive Director shall give notice of regular meetings of the Board no less than five business days in advance of such meetings, and no less than two days in advance of special meetings.
+The Chair or the Executive Director shall give notice of regular annual meetings of the Board no less than five business days in advance of such meeting, and no less than two days in advance of special meetings.

 7.04 Special meetings.
 Requests for special meetings shall be given in writing to the Chair and shall state the purpose for the special meeting.